Getting Started

 Note that you do not have to save edits if you continue to work on the same line; the edits will be stored as you progress along the line.
 However if you don't save changes before moving to the next line, the software will prompt you that you have unsaved changes and will force you to save or loose edits at that point.

-Grey rejected soundings and updated Dynamic Surface.
+Grey rejected soundings and updated the Dynamic grid.

 Swath Editing